Tenants' Rights in Minnesota

 - You and your landlord should write your initials next to all changes.

 You can also ask the landlord to sign a lease that you have written.
-Always keep a copy of the lease for yourself.
+See a sample lease form under the Other Resources section of this booklet.

 The lease binds both the landlord and you to the terms of the lease.
 That means both you and the landlord must follow the rules of the lease.
 These are things like